-- Rapid technological change: Very low-cost cloud computing; ubiquitous mobile phone use; high speed internet; WiFi and Internet of Things networks; and advances in data modelling, analytics and artificial intelligence systems - together offer vastly different ways to effectively address the city's problems and the efficiently manage its services.
-However, to make the most of these advances the Council needs to coopt the knowledge and creativity of our universities and local digital sector. - City Growth Deal ambition: The economic growth and the productivity challenge at the heart of the City Region Deal, the emerging sub-regional industrial strategy and the Belfast Agenda, are all predicated on Belfast's ability to inculcate an innovation culture and to exploit data science and technologies.
-This will be true not only in terms of attracting inward investment and growing the indigenous digital SME sector, but
+- Rapid technological change: Very low-cost cloud computing; ubiquitous mobile phone use; high speed internet; WiFi and Internet of Things networks; and advances in data modelling, analytics and artificial intelligence systems together offer vastly different ways to effectively address the city's problems and the efficiently manage its services.
+However, to make the most of these advances the Council needs to co-opt the knowledge and creativity of our universities and local digital sector. - City Growth Deal ambition: The economic growth and the productivity challenge at the heart of the City Region Deal, the emerging sub-regional industrial strategy and the Belfast Agenda, are all predicated on Belfast's ability to inculcate an innovation culture and to exploit data science and technologies.
+This will be true not only in terms of attracting inward investment and growing the indigenous digital SME sector, but for the success of the wider economy and public sector

-Public sector service transformation challenge: The Council is undergoing significant organisational redesign and is committed to citizen-centric services.
-The adoption of scalable, agile technologies - and an environment that can harness the wider innovation in our universities and SMEs - can assist the Council and wider public sector to design and deliver much more effective services, programmes and interventions.
+- service transformation.
+The Smart Belfast foundations are important elements in building the city's capacity in this regard. - Public sector service transformation challenge: The Council is undergoing significant organisational redesign and is committed to citizen-centric services.
+The adoption of scalable, agile technologies and an environment that can harness the wider innovation in our universities and SMEs can assist the Council and wider public sector to design and deliver much more effective services, programmes and interventions.
 In order to do this the city needs to foster a creative partnership eco-system and a much stronger culture of public sector innovation.